 - Irregular periods

-It’s normal to determine period blood color in pink, red, and brown.
+It’s normal to determine period blood colour in pink, red, and brown.
 Consult your doctor if you’ve got any questions or concerns about unusual changes in your cycle.
-Also, consult your doctor if you experience any the subsequent
+Also, consult your doctor if you experience any subsequent.

 - Periods that last longer than seven days or if you wish to vary pads and tampons each one to 2 hours.